I run an annual Wreck Photo trip, and it has proved quite popular, not least of which with me!

 I’ve gone for a really simple composition here in the shot above, of just the prop shaft of the Thistlegorm, it appealed to me because of the very simple almost 3D effect made by the angle at which I’ve shot, and the strong colour contrast between the rusty metalwork, and the blue of the background.
 With the diver in the background lending some scale.

 This shot above is the anchor winch of the Thistlegorm, and it invariably has a cloud of Anthias around it which inject a strong contrasting colour into the proceedings.
 Which I think makes the shot, as in my opinion the winch on its own and perfectly illustrates why wreckage becomes home to countless creatures.

-The artificial cave made by these scattered ammo boxes in the picture above, has been adopted as shelter for this moray living within them.
-Their obviously man made geometrical shapes framing one of the Red Seas iconic predators.
+The artificial cave made by these scattered ammo boxes in the picture above has been adopted as a shelter for this moray living within them.
+Their obviously man-made geometrical shapes framing one of the Red Seas iconic predators.
 Frames within frames are a classic compositional device, and wrecks provide perfect opportunities to use this technique.
 Like with the shot below framing my buddy Christian.

 The shot above was taken on the Million Hope wreck in the Northern Red Sea and to see how I took this picture please click this link here.

-Here’s another from inside the Ghiannis D which has used the dramatic interior lighting and again a diver is used as a focal point to balance the shot.
+Here’s another from inside the Giannis D which has used the dramatic interior lighting and again a diver is used as a focal point to balance the shot.

 And finally back to the Thistlegorm below, for one of my personal favourite shots of the year, a technique picture of the stern of the Thistlegorm with my buddy Adel, one of the excellent dive guides from Tornado Marine.